IVAN vanlife BLOGI

 And yet, somehow, she found herself on that first trip anyway (apparently, death glares weren’t powerful enough to change Jarno’s plan).

 Maybe it was those glares, or maybe it was the weather gods, but that first trip was rough.
 The front wall of the caravan leaked, and since it rained the entire time, the ancient foam mattress and bedding became an absolute nightmare.
-We survived, but no love songs were written about that maiden voyage.

 Over the years, adapting to caravan life became easier—even fun—but one thing remained a constant source of frustration, discomfort, and downright disgust.